 Sufficient capacity and knowledge are required to cover the following areas of expertise:

-Adequate technical knowledge to provide relevant NGS and QA/QC inputs to update the WHO HIVResNet Laboratory Operational Framework
+Adequate technical knowledge to provide relevant genomic sequencing and laboratory quality assurance and control inputs to update the WHO HIVResNet Laboratory Operational Framework and associated technical materials.

-Adaquate technical knowledge to assemble and score dry HIVDR proficiency panels
+Adequate technical knowledge on HIVDR laboratory network development and implementation to support the coordinated advancement of the WHO HIVResNet Laboratory Network.

-Adaquate technical knowledge to analyze, score and report on HIVDR wet proficiency panels
+Adaquate technical knowledge to assemble, analyze, score and report international proficiency testing programmes for HIVDR laboratories.

-Adaquate technical knowledge for the assessment of candidate laboratories seeking designation by WHO for the purpose of HIVDR testing for surveillance.
+Adaquate technical knowledge to coordinate assessment of candidate laboratories seeking designation by WHO for the purpose of HIVDR testing for surveillance.

+Adequate technical knowledge to provide remote or in-person training and technical assistance to HIVDR laboratories in low- and middle-income countries at the request of WHO.

 WHO pays utmost attention to the level of qualification and experience of the individuals involved, and to continuity in the services.
 The profiles (no individual names required) of the personnel proposed for these services should be included in the technical proposal.